 Perhaps the most scary story of all is that of the Headless Horseman.
 The sisters remembered the old steward telling a tale about a frightening figure with no head, who galloped through the lowest gate in the drive, close to the river.

 In the late fourteenth century, Richard II granted the estate to his half-brother, John Holand, Earl of Huntingdon, later Duke of Exeter.
 John built a magnificent hall fit for royalty, with courtyard accommodation for his retainers.
 But in January 1400, he took part in the ‘Epiphany rising,' a failed rebellion against Richard’s cousin, King Henry IV, who had taken the throne.
-John Holand was beheaded, although his execution happened far from Dartington, at Pleshey Castle in Essex on 9 January 1400.
+The uprising failed and John Holand was beheaded.
+His execution happened far from Dartington, at Pleshey Castle in Essex on 9 January 1400.
 His head was placed on London Bridge and his body buried in the Collegiate Church at Pleshey.

 Of course, many ancient places have tales of headless horsemen.
 Perhaps the old man was just having fun, telling frightening stories suitable for Halloween.
 Perhaps he was borrowing a tale he had heard attached to some other property.
-Or could it be that some long dead Champernowne, John Holand himself, or Nicholas Martin’s medieval huntsman rides headless through the woods?
+Or could it be that the ghost of some long dead Champernowne, John Holand himself, or Nicholas Martin’s medieval huntsman rides headless through the woods?
+Who can say?

 Rosemary Griggs